cristichitz/Kiitorata_repo/README.md

 # Simple Web App Deployment

 The application is a simple "vote counter," where the frontend calls a backend API to increment or reset votes.
+The final result can be found here: http://vote-counter-alb-261499385.eu-north-1.elb.amazonaws.com

 ## Architecture